 - If you drop below the Mandatory Collateral Ratio, your collateral is locked until the ratio is back above 400%

-On March 11, Bob had $1 million of ICX collateral in Balanced, which he used to borrow 250,000 ICON Dollars.
+On March 11, Bob had $1 million of ICX collateral in Balanced, which he used to borrow 250,000 Balanced Dollars (formerly known as ICON Dollars (ICD)).
 He’s maxed out the 400% collateral ratio, so he can’t borrow any more.

 Bob has three options: